Gorgonzola: Non-European Gorgonzola cheese

 Over time, production of the cheese outside Europe has led to the generalization of the term Gorgonzola in certain parts of the world, including in Australia.
 Gorgonzola cheese made outside of the European Union is a family of blue cheeses made from cows' milk and inspired by the original Italian cheese.
 Whole cow's milk is used, to which starter microbes are added with spores of the mould Penicillium glaucum.

 In the United States, the Food and Drug Administration has established what is known as standards of identity (SOIs).
 SOIs give the US definitions of the basic nature of a food, its ingredients, and its common name.
 The US Code of Federal Regulations Title 21—Food and Drugs, Chapter I—Food and Drug Administration, Subchapter B—Food for Human Consumption describes a production process for "Gorgonzola" cheese.
 This SOI, in addition to establishing "Gorgonzola" as the product name for this type of cheese for production in the United States, also applies to any "Gorgonzola" cheese imported from other countries.

 Consumption

-Gorgonzola is often added to salads, either straight or as part of a blue cheese dressing.
-Combined with other soft cheeses, it is an ingredient of pizza quattro formaggi ('four cheese pizza').
+Combined with other soft cheeses, it is an ingredient of pizza quattro formaggi ('four-cheese pizza').
 It is often used as a topping for steak, sometimes as a sauce with port or other sweet wine.
-It may be melted into a risotto in the final stage of cooking, added to gnocchi, or served alongside polenta.
+It may be melted into a risotto in the final stage of cooking, added to gnocchi or pasta, or served alongside polenta.

-Nutrition is as follows: 1 ounce* of gorgonzola contains 100 calories, 9 g of fat, 375 mg of sodium, 1 g of carbohydrate and 6 g of protein.
+Nutrition is as follows: 1 ounce* of gorgonzola contains 100 calories, 9 g of fat, 375 mg of sodium, 1 g of carbohydrate, and 6 g of protein.
 It contains 5.3 g of saturated fat.